 ‘a) guided by Somali customary law (including Somali customary law which is based upon Islamic Law) so far as it is applicable and is not repugnant to justice, equity and good conscience or is inconsistent with any written law in force in Somaliland or any regulation or rule made thereunder; and

-b) decide all such case according to substantial justice, without excessive regard to technicalities of procedure and without undue delay’.
+b) decide all such cases according to substantial justice, without excessive regard to technicalities of procedure and without undue delay’.

 Briefly, the courts, at independence, consisted of the: